Adidas boosts its North American market share

 Part of Adidas' problem, industry analysts said, is that it was designing for a European audience, not an American one.
 "Sometimes the shoes that worked in Europe worked here," said Matt Powell of NPD Group, a market research company.
 "And sometimes they didn't."
 By the 2010s, as its market share dwindled and stock prices stalled, Adidas decided it was time for a change.
 Beginning in 2014, the company looked west.

 While Adidas' Kanye era has brought the company once-unimaginable success, it also highlights the industry's fickleness.
 "Absolutely, they had a business plan and marketing strategy.
-(But it) was a lot of luck as well," Wu said.
-Referring to the success of West's concerts, he added, "You can't have a marketing plan for that."
-Horan posited that Adidas was the beneficiary of another stroke of fortune.
+(But it) was a lot of luck as well," Mr Wu said.
+Referring to the success of West's concerts, he added: "You can't have a marketing plan for that."

-Thanks to the NBA All-Star Game, February is huge in the footwear industry.
-It is the month when companies release their biggest products.
-It's also when income tax returns start coming in, fueling shoe purchases.

-But in late 2015, the government enacted the Protecting Americans from Tax Hikes Act.
-While the law was aimed at combating tax fraud, it also delayed tax returns from 2016 for many low-income families.
-That meant less money for February shoe releases, which caused sales at places such as Foot Locker to tumble.